Environmental Responsibility

 We are a leader in expanding the use and availability of SAF in business aviation.

-SAF is a low-carbon fuel blend made from agricultural waste and petroleum-based Jet A fuel, with less sulfur and fewer fine particle pollutants than traditional Jet A. Both Gulfstream and Jet Aviation have made SAF a top priority for their customers.
-On a gallon-for-gallon basis across the lifecycle, SAF can achieve a nearly 80% reduction in CO2 emissions relative to petroleum Jet A. The renewable fuel meets the strict sustainability requirements of both the U.S. EPA and the internationally recognized Roundtable on Sustainable Biomaterials (RSB).
+SAF is a low-carbon fuel blend made from renewable feedstock and petroleum-based Jet A fuel, with less sulfur and fewer fine particle pollutants than traditional Jet A. Both Gulfstream and Jet Aviation have made SAF an integral part of their emissions reduction strategy.
+On a gallon-for-gallon basis across the lifecycle, SAF can achieve up to an 80% reduction in CO2 emissions relative to petroleum Jet A. That lifecycle includes feedstock growth, collection, transportation, production and fuel burn.
+The renewable fuel meets the sustainability requirements of both the U.S. EPA and the internationally recognized Roundtable on Sustainable Biomaterials (RSB).

-Gulfstream was the first business jet aircraft manufacturer to use SAF in daily operations and is supporting new technologies to help the industry get to 100% SAF.
-Jet Aviation has led the services market in offering access to sustainable fuel for operators of Gulfstream and other business jets.
-It was the first supplier to offer SAF via a blended fuel option at Van Nuys Airport in 2019 and the first to offer SAF at the World Economic Forum (WEF) in Switzerland in 2020.
-The company supplied SAF to WEF attendees again in 2024.
-Jet Aviation also provides SAF at its Bozeman, Montana; Scottsdale, Arizona; Amsterdam and Singapore facilities.
-Since 2019, Jet Aviation has uplifted more than 11 million gallons of blended SAF to customers.
+Jet Aviation has led the services market in offering access to SAF for operators of Gulfstream and other business jets.
+It was the first supplier to offer SAF via a blended fuel option at Van Nuys Airport in 2019 and the first to offer SAF for the World Economic Forum (WEF) in 2020.
+The company supplied SAF to WEF attendees again in 2022, 2023 and 2024.
+Jet Aviation also provides SAF at its Scottsdale, Arizona; Van Nuys, California; Palm Beach, Florida; Bedford, Massachusetts; Bozeman, Montana; Teterboro, New Jersey; Dallas and Houston, Texas; Amsterdam and Rotterdam The Hague, Netherlands; Basel, Switzerland; and Singapore facilities.
+Since 2019, Jet Aviation has uplifted approximately 13 million gallons of blended SAF to customers.

 Jet Aviation also offers a “Book & Claim” program that broadens access to SAF while avoiding the need to transport it physically.
 Customers worldwide can place orders for SAF, after which the volume is tracked and verified, and a certificate of credit for carbon reduction is issued.
 This promotes production and future availability of SAF for any customer at any time, even in locations where SAF is not yet available.